Impact of scalar NSI with off-diagonal parameters at DUNE and P2SO: Results

-In the top row of Fig.\ref{fig:1D-bounds}, we have shown the sensitivity limits on the off-diagonal SNSI parameters for both P2SO and DUNE experiments.
-In each panel, the red curve represents the sensitivity for DUNE experiment while green curve is for P2SO.
-The horizontal black solid line corresponds to the benchmark of 90\% C.L.
-From the panels, we see that the bound on $\eta_{e\mu}$ is stronger than $\eta_{e\tau}$ and the bound on $\eta_{\mu\tau}$ is weakest among all.
-The sensitivities of DUNE and P2SO are very similar.
+In the top row of Fig.~\ref{fig:1D-bounds}, we have shown the sensitivity limits on the off-diagonal SNSI parameters for both P2SO and DUNE experiments.
+In each panel, the red curve represents the sensitivity for DUNE experiment while the green curve is for P2SO.
+We have shown a combined sensitivity of these two experiments, which is represented by the blue curve.
+From the panels, we see that the bound on $|\eta_{e\mu}|$ is stronger than $|\eta_{e\tau}|$, and the bound on $|\eta_{\mu\tau}|$ is the weakest among all.
+The sensitivities of DUNE and P2SO are very similar and the combined analysis of DUNE and P2SO can enhance the sensitivity on SNSI parameters.
 It is very interesting to note that all these three off-diagonal parameters mimic the standard scenario even when they assume non-zero values.
-For $\eta_{e\mu}/\eta_{e\tau}/\eta_{\mu\tau}$ this degeneracy appears at $0.12/0.23/0.7$.
-The disjoint contour for $\eta_{e\tau}$ in Fig.~\ref{fig:eta-ldm} appears because of this degeneracy.
-This degeneracy can be clearly understood from the lower panels where we have shown the appearance channel probability as a function of energy $E$ for P2SO.
+For $\eta_{e\mu}/\eta_{e\tau}/\eta_{\mu\tau}$, this degeneracy appears at $0.08/0.21/0.61$, respectively.
+This degeneracy can be clearly understood from the lower panels of Fig. \ref{fig:1D-bounds}, where we have shown the appearance channel probability as a function of energy $E$ for P2SO.
 Left panel is for $\eta_{e\tau}$ and the right panel is for $\eta_{\mu\tau}$.
 The orange curve corresponds to the standard scenario and the green dashed curve corresponds to the value of the SNSI parameters for which the degeneracy occurs.
 The degeneracy is reflected by the fact that these two curves are completely overlapping.
 The blue curve, where there is no degeneracy, is separated from the other two curves.
-Similar results can be obtained for the DUNE experiment also.
+Similar results can also be obtained for the DUNE experiment.